Every passenger at Canada’s airports must pass through security screening, which includes the following steps that you need to follow:

 - Have your boarding pass ready to present for verification.
 You may need to show photo identification.
+For questions related to identification required for boarding, contact your airline.

-- Passing through the walk-through metal detector.
+- Pass through the walk-through metal detector.

 Once this process is complete, you may retrieve your carry-on baggage at the X-ray machine.
 You can speed up the screening process by being aware of carry-on baggage restrictions and what to wear to ensure you don’t set off the alarm at the walk-through metal detector.